-St. Petersburg City Theatre Announces Auditions For A CHRISTMAS CAROL
+St. Petersburg City Theatre Announces Auditions for A CHRISTMAS CAROL

 All COVID19 protocols will be followed during rehearsal and performance times.
 Actors will be required to answer COVID19 Screening Questions and have temperature checks done at all rehearsals/performances.
 Masks will be required.

-This year's Christmas Carol takes on a new spin, which we are referring to as "Christmas Carol 2.0!"
+This year's Christmas Carol takes on a new spin, which they are referring to as "Christmas Carol 2.0!"

 The staging will be similar to the traditional setting but along the back of the stage will be costumes on hangers, simple set pieces & props that will be used throughout the performance.
 In between all the costumes and set pieces will be risers with chairs where actors will sit at various times throughout the performance when they are not in a scene.
 Downstage is the performance area.
 This means all the behind the scenes magic will happen right in front of the audience.
 An actor who plays multiple roles simply adds or changes their appearance with a wig or distinctive costume piece over their basic costume before each scene.
 Actors will move props and set pieces in and out.
 They will also be performing special effects or adding sounds to enhance the scenes.
 This is your chance as an actor to use all of your talents and abilities!